-“We have a set of crossroads right outside our center.
-If you stand there for some time you can see four big cars driven by four high profile well-to-do, highly educated gentlemen, aged around 44 years who come in from four different directions.
+“We have a crossroads right outside our center.
+If you stand there for some time you can see four big cars driven by four high profile well-to-do, highly educated gentlemen in their 40s, who come in from four different directions.
 Each will impatiently honk at the other wanting to be the first one to go and each will eventually wind down their windows and shout in inappropriate language.”

 The mother almost sighed in acknowledgement of this common occurrence.
-I continued, “So how are these adults different from four 4 year-olds fighting over who will be the first one to go, say, on a slide?
-Are the 4 year-olds and 44 year- olds all misbehaving?
+I continued, “So how are these adults different from four 4 year-olds fighting over who will be the first one to go on a slide?
+Are the 4 year-olds and 40+ year- old all misbehaving?

 The parents were silent for some time, and then the mother remarked, “This is fine but you do have children who are generally aggressive, who hit others without provocation, who are generally misbehaving for no reason.”